BobMervell/Second-Order-Dynamics/README.md

 # ✨ Features:

+✔️ **Real-Time Visual Feedback** – A built-in line chart in the inspector provides instant visualization of the system's response.

 ✔️ **Fully Customizable Motion Response** – Easily tweak parameters to fine-tune system dynamics and achieve the desired motion behavior.

 ✔️ **System Gain** (k) – Controls the overall amplitude of the response by scaling the output proportionally.